t4ol1n/tif/README.txt

 Camel routes and a number of advanced examples.
 The OSGi container uses Apache Karaf.
-It's a lightweight container providing advanced features such as provisioning, hot deployment, logger system, dynmamic configuration, complete shell environment, etc.  It's profesional and production ready kernel for the Talend Integration Factory.
+It's a lightweight container providing advanced features such as provisioning, hot deployment, logger system, dynmamic configuration, complete shell environment, etc.  It's a professional and production ready kernel for the Talend Integration Factory.